Center for Friends of the Bible

 Father in Panic

 Jairus must have been alarmed with this interruption.
 What is happening here?
-Time is wasting!
+Time's a-wasting!
 My house is right over there!
 My daughter is acutely ill, in extremis!
-Let's triage these cases by urgent priorities!
+Let's triage these cases by urgent priorities.
 Sequence the acute cases first!

-Peter also agrees.
-"What do you mean, 'Who touched me?'
+Peter agreesd "What do you mean, 'Who touched me?'
 Everyone is touching you, pushing, shoving, clamoring for your attention.
 What kind of a question is that?"

 But Jesus is indeed thinking of Jairus.
 Listen to what this woman is saying, Jairus.
 This is for you!
 Listen to her faith.
 You must have faith, too!